sfruzsi/minesweeper/README.md

 > As a player I want to click the second time So that I can continue the game

 - Scenario 1: Given the board has mines When I click first on a non-mine then a mine Then both should appear on the board

+## User story 4

+> As a player I want to flag the mines so that I can plan my moves

+- Scenario 1: Given the board has mines When I flag a cell Then a \* woll appear

+## User story 5

+> As a player I want the cells surrounding a 0 appear when I click on it So that I can see the empty fields

+- Scenario 1: Given a board When I click on a cell with \_ Then the cells next to it will appear on the board